At RUSH, you can expect a personalized childbirth experience, focused on your and your baby’s wellness, in a comfortable and nurturing environment.

 - Pain management specific to your childbirth goals: Your labor and delivery team will help manage your labor pain based on your personal preferences.
 For moms choosing a natural (non-medicated) childbirth, our providers assist with relaxation and breathing techniques, as well as specialty equipment including birthing balls.
 If you choose to use pain medications during labor, your team will work with an anesthesiologist to help ensure you’re as comfortable as possible and safe through delivery.

-- Caring for you after your hospital stay: Rush University Medical Center wants to help ensure that your transition to home is a smooth one for your new family.
-Through our Family Connects program, which is part of Family Connects Chicago, a nurse will visit with you about three weeks after you return home.
-This check-in meeting at your home will help us identify any concerns after your hospital stay, determine if you need any additional support such as breastfeeding or child care assistance, and allow you to ask baby care questions.
-We will also continue to evaluate your postpartum mental health and overall well-being.
+- Caring for you after your hospital stay: RUSH University Medical Center wants to help ensure that your transition to home is a smooth one for your new family.
+Through our Family Connects program, part of Family Connects Chicago, a nurse will visit with Chicago residents who give birth at RUSH University Medical Center about three weeks after you return home.
+This check-in meeting, at home or virtual, will help us connect you to care and services that can help you thrive physically, mentally, emotionally and socially.